TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/21 - Ecclesiastes/Ecclesiastes 7/Ecclesiastes 7.20.md

 ---

-Surely there is not a righteous man upon earth, that doeth good, and sinneth not.
+Surely there is not a righteous man on earth, who does good and doesn't sin.